dollarbeardclub/freznocart/README.md

 ## Conditions

 Laravel Shopping Cart supports cart conditions.
-Conditions are very useful in terms of (coupons,discounts,sale,per-item sale and discounts etc.)
+Conditions are very useful in terms of eg coupons, discounts, sale, per-item sale and discounts etc.
 See below carefully on how to use conditions.

 Conditions can be added on: